Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 The common feeling of "web apps are inferior to native apps in terms of user experience" can be partially ascribed to sticky hovers.
 On StackOverflow, there have also been [discussions](https://stackoverflow.com/questions/23885255/how-to-remove-ignore-hover-css-style-on-touch-devices) on how to disable this specific behavior.

-In fact, when W3C developed relevant web standards, it did not show any positive attitude of such interaction logic.
+In fact, when W3C developed the relevant web standards, it did not show any positive attitude towards such an interaction logic.
 The following is a definitive explanation of the CSS dynamic pseudo-classes in [the standard](https://www.w3.org/TR/selectors-3/#sel-active) drawn by W3C:

 > Interactive user agents sometimes change the rendering in response to user actions.
 Selectors provides three pseudo-classes for the selection of an element the user is acting on.
 >